Working parents taking 'sickies' to cover childcare

 Rather than turning a blind eye to the problem - or just accepting it as unavoidable - employers could take a more proactive role in addressing the issue.
 Providing greater flexibility on hours, shifts and home-working arrangements could make it easier for working parents to meet their childcare responsibilities.

 The effort of doing so is generally well repaid through improved employee loyalty, engagement and higher productivity- not to mention a reduction in sickness absences.

-If you need free and impartial advice on absence management, why not call the Acas Helpline on 0300 123 1100.
+If you need free and impartial advice on absence management, why not visit Helpline Online.

 Acas offers extensive advice for employers on flexible working, including its Advisory booklet - Flexible working and work-life balance .
 Acas also runs practical training courses on Flexible working, including developing family-friendly policies in the workplace, as well as Absence management.